 Creating Passive Income:

-Accountability is not only a about time, freelancers also have to be accountable with how they spend and save their money.
+Accountability is not only an about time, but freelancers also have to be accountable with how they spend and save their money.
 Smart freelancers create passive sources of income to help them pay their bills on time.

 Sticking to a goal is hard especially when you have no one to support you.
 This can be remedied by having an accountability buddy.
 An accountability buddy is like ‘a partner’ or ‘a friend’, someone who will help you manage your time and check in with you on a regular basis.